 - Opening Hours: Daily from 9am to 10pm

 - Location: 102, Wonhwa-ro, Gyeongju-si, Gyeongsangbuk-do, Gyeongju, South Korea

 Bulguksa Temple is located the slopes of Mount Toham, about 15 km southeast of Gyeongju.
 Also known as the ‘Temple of the Buddha Land’, the UNESCO World Heritage Site dates back to 528 during the Silla Kingdom.

 The historic pagodas and foundations are the only original structures in Bulguksa Temple, while the rest of the temple are reconstructions.
 Among the many historical sites you can visit include Seokguram Grotto, the Golden Seated Vairocana Buddhist Figure, and Dabotap Pagoda.

 - Opening Hours: February: daily from 7.30am to 5.30pm.
 March–September: daily from 7am to 6pm.
 October: daily from 7am to 5.30pm.
 November: daily from 7am to 5pm.
 December–January: daily from 7.30am to 5pm

 - Location: 385, Bulguk-ro, Gyeongju-si, Gyeongsangbuk-do, Gyeongju, South Korea

-For those interested in astronomy, Cheomseongdae Observatory comes highly recommended.
-This is one of the most ancient astronomical observatories in Asia and dates back to the period of Queen Seon-deok.
-The observatory was mainly used to forecast weather.
-362 stones have been piled up to form this 9.17 metre high observatory.
-These stones are said to have been used to represent 362 days in a lunar year.
+Cheomseongdae Observatory is one of the oldest astronomical observatories in Asia.
+It dates back to the period of Queen Seon-deok, and was mainly used to forecast weather.
+The 9.17-metre-high observatory consists of 362 stones stacked on top of each other – the stones represent 362 days in a lunar year.